 The customer will then be directed offline with a new page containing the replacement team’s telephone number.

-The customer will then complete the process offline with UK Warranty.Replacement Journey Job Page
+The customer will then complete the process offline with UK Warranty.

+Replacement Job Status Change

+When a replacement journey is triggered (whether that be on-line or offline) the job status in the portal will be updated to 'Awaiting Replacement'.

+The offline trigger will be when a decision has been made to BER the appliance as per the BER process.
+The online trigger being that which is document in 8.2.2

+When the item has been replaced the job status will default to ‘BLANK’ and the SG should then be expired as per the product rules.

+Replacement Journey Job Page

 For the duration of a replacement journey the jobs page will remain open until item is replaced, however, 'Cancel Job' and 'Rearrange Appointment' buttons will not be available to the customer.